anishr-aj/TradeDock-ZerodhaClone/README.md

 📈 TradeDock — Zerodha Clone (Full-Stack)

 💡 TradeDock is a full-stack, demo-grade trading platform inspired by Zerodha.
-⚠️ Built for learning & portfolio demo purposes only — NOT for real trading.
+⚠️ Built for learning & portfolio demo purposes only — NOT for real trading...

 📑 Table of contents